parthsarkar17/parthsarkar17.github.io/content/posts/explore-nn/index.md

 If you take a tiny step from $\vec{x}$ in the direction $f'(\vec{x})$ (i.e. if you look at some point $\vec{x}' = \vec{x} + \alpha f'(\vec{x})$ for some very small $\alpha > 0$), the function value at this new point is necessarily greater than the function value at the old point.
 In particular, the gradient of $f$ at $\vec{x}$ points you in the direction of greatest ascent with respect to our function $f$, at the point $\vec{x}$.

-Consequently, if you take a tiny step in the opposite direction, you go in the direction of greatest \textit{descent}.
+Consequently, if you take a tiny step in the opposite direction, you go in the direction of greatest _descent_.
 This fact will be invaluable in our discussion of minimizing a "cost function" during the process of neural network training.

 #### Common Gradients